 Founders who want public social buying-intent posts plus a drafted reply, a different signal than enterprise intent data, not a replacement for it.

-Public buying-intent from real people asking out loud, scored and paired with a drafted reply, at a founder price with a $9 trial.
+Public buying-intent from real people asking out loud, scored and paired with a drafted reply, at a founder price with a free trial.
 Human-in-the-loop, and it never auto-posts.

 Not third-party topic intent, not visitor ID, and not review-site data.
 It will not name surging accounts or tell you who visited your pricing page.
 Deliberately a different signal.